quintel/documentation/docs/main/flexibility.md

 #### Inflexible supply

 * Includes:
-  * Must-run / volatile: windmolen op zee voor H2, solar PV plant for H2, steam methane reforming, biomass gasification
+  * Must-run / volatile: dedicated offshore wind turbine or solar PV plant for H2, steam methane reforming, biomass gasification
   * Import of hydrogen (flat curve; constant import of hydrogen to balance yearly production of hydrogen)
 * Excludes:
   * Hydrogen from storage (in the ETM, hydrogen is automatically buffered throughout the year)